berenica/2018-11-05-gisday2018/index.md

 <h2 id="general">General Information</h2>

-The lessons in this workshop will cover how to open, work with, and plot vector and raster-format spatial data in R.
+<p>The lessons in this workshop will cover how to open, work with, and plot vector and raster-format spatial data in R.

 Additional topics include: working with spatial metadata (extent and coordinate reference systems), reprojecting spatial data, and working with raster time series data.

-By the end of this workshop, participants will be able to: import and export raster and vector data from R; analyze and edit raster and vector data; explore spatio-temporal data in R.
+By the end of this workshop, participants will be able to: import and export raster and vector data from R; analyze and edit raster and vector data; explore spatio-temporal data in R.</p>

 {% endcomment %}
 {% if page.carpentry == "swc" %}